membraneframework-labs/guide/chapter1/element.md

 Implementing a new element is very similar to declaring a new pipeline.
 All you have to do is create a new module and implement some callbacks.

 The first decision to make is to specify what kind of element we are going to implement: `source`, `sink` or `filter`.
-In this chapter, we will implement a very simple filter that counts received buffers and passes them to next element.
+In this chapter, we will implement a very simple filter that counts received buffers and passes them to the next element.
 It will build simple statistics and send them to Pipeline via `Membrane.Notification` mechanism.

-Source code for this filter can be found in [membrane-demo repository](https://github.com/membraneframework/membrane-demo/tree/v0.2).
+Source code for this filter can be found in the [membrane-demo repository](https://github.com/membraneframework/membrane-demo/tree/v0.2).

 ## Base module